allanchen2019/mosdns-debian-install/README.md

-Upstream local and remote DNS uses DoT protocol, query pipelining enabled.
+Upstream local and remote DNS uses DoT & DOH protocol with query pipelining & HTTP3 enabled.

 The project has frequent small adjustments based on the evolution of [mosdns](https://github.com/IrineSistiana/mosdns),